 In most of the cases, thinking analytically means thinking in terms of cause-and-effect.
 As every cause has its effect, all your actions will produce results.
 If your actions are properly planned and efficiently executed, your results will be extraordinary

 Whenever you stumble upon a problem, you’ll immediately understand the initial cause that triggered that outcome, feedback, or problem (same thing).
 You can’t do anything about it as it is done.

 However, you can instantly start looking for the best solution by focusing your attention, intention, intellect, and creativity to discover what needs to be done.

 Sadly, many people are repulsive when it comes to listening to ideas or opinions which are not in alignment with their ideology and theories.
-This attitude leads them in a dangerous trap made of their own thoughts and ideas.
+This attitude leads them to a dangerous trap made of their thoughts and ideas.

 On top of that, these types of people are usually surrounding themselves exclusively with individuals who agree with their perspective and who are on the same mindset.

-If you want to develop a strategic thinking, you need to keep your mind open.
+If you want to develop strategic thinking, you need to keep your mind open.

 Why?
 Because you simply must have a broader understanding and control of all the challenging situations that cross your path.
 Most importantly, you need to be able to look at them from distinct perspectives.

-This requires you to keep your mind open to other people points of view even if what you’re hearing is in total contradiction with your current beliefs.
+This requires you to keep your mind open to other people’s points of view even if what you’re hearing is in total contradiction with your current beliefs.